-Cassandra Mayela is a Venezuelan artist and textile designer based in New York City.
+Cassandra Mayela is a Venezuelan textile artist based in New York City.
 Her work incorporates weaving and fabric into a multimedia process, conveying deep social and ecological themes.
 Here, she discusses her projects, process, and cultural perspective.

 Your art-making methods require a lot of patience.
 How have you integrated this life skill?